What do I do next?

 - Scroll down the page to the section labeled Display these Product Gallery Pages as Categories and put an X next to each category that you would like to appear on your home page.

-- Now, you can scroll down the page and you can click on the Save DO NOT click the back button or you will lose the work you completed.
+- Now, you can scroll down the page and you can click on the Save button.
+If you do not do this, when you move away from this page you will lose the work you completed.

 - Finally, you can click on the View Live Site button and you will see that your home page is set up and appears properly.